-• Improved Project: 272 A project that restores the pre-disaster function, and at least the same capacity, of the damaged facility and incorporates improvements or changes to its pre-disaster design not a
+• Improved Project:272 A project that restores the pre-disaster function, and at least the same capacity, of the damaged facility and incorporates improvements

-• Alternate Project: 273 The use of funds toward a project that does not restore the predisaster function of the damaged facility.
+• Alternate Project:273 The use of funds toward a project that does not restore the predisaster function of the damaged facility.
 If the Applicant determines the public welfare would not be best served by restoring a damaged facility or its function, it may use the funds toward a different facility (or facilities) that benefit the same community.